22 Pioneer Foods and Recipes From the 1800’s

 Dried corn was a staple of the pioneers.
 They made all sorts of things out of it, including soup.

 The pioneer women would add whatever they had to the soup.
-For example, they might boil together the dried corn with wild greens, potatoes, parsley, peppers, beans, eggs, and rice to make a hearty soup.
+For example, they might boil the dried corn with wild greens, potatoes, parsley, peppers, beans, eggs, and rice to make a hearty bowl of soup.

 This one sounds good, right?
 It wouldn’t exactly pass modern health inspections, though, because the sourdough starter was made by leaving flour + water out for days.
 The bacteria in the air would cause it to ferment.